 Employers have a duty of care towards their employees & staff and therefore need to be fully aware of the nature and impact of domestic abuse and stalking, on an individual and the business.

 In order to protect the individual and the business employers need to be aware of their responsibilities under the following Acts:

-There is a lot that businesses can do to send out key messages within their organisations that domestic abuse, coercion & control, and stalking is unacceptable:
+There is a lot that businesses can do to send out key messages within their organisations that coercive control, sexual harassment, domestic abuse and stalking is unacceptable, for example: